The Future Commando Force (FCF) is designed to modernise the way Royal Marines operate.

 Personnel are continuing to test elements of the Future Commando Force – but what exactly does it involve?

-The Ministry of Defence says it will offer the UK a force ready to deploy around the world immediately, on tasks such as warfighting, combat missions, and humanitarian duties.
+The MOD says the FCF will offer the UK a force ready to deploy around the world immediately, on tasks such as warfighting, combat missions, and humanitarian duties.

 The Royal Navy said Vanguard Strike Company will "shape how the Royal Marines Commandos of the future will operate around the globe", and will have access to "game-changing technology and weaponry".